huangc/WGtalenTarget/README.md

 ## Workflow execution:
 1. Edit and setup the parameters as described in 0SOURCE, then `source 0SOURCE`
 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
-3. Generate and submit qsub script for whole genome blat alignment on Mason: `sh x1-WGblat`
+3. Generate and submit qsub script for whole genome blat alignment: `sh x1-WGblat`
-4. Submit qsub script for whole genome indel analysis on Mason: `qsub x2-WGindelT`
+4. Submit qsub script for whole genome indel analysis: `qsub x2-WGindelT`
-5. Submit qsub script for TALE-NT2 target finder on Mason: `qsub x3-WGtalen`
+5. Submit qsub script for TALE-NT2 target finder: `qsub x3-WGtalen`
-6. (Optional) submit qsub script for finding leftover TDNA vector sequence on Mason: `qsub x4-WGtdna`
+6. (Optional) submit qsub script for finding leftover TDNA vector sequence: `qsub x4-WGtdna`
 7. Find main outputs in *data/*.
 8. Cleanup files with `sh xcleanup`